Celebrate Easter

 Maaloula and Saidnaya are two ancient Christian villages that celebrate Easter in special ways.
 They hold masses and processions in their historic monasteries.

-The Church of St. Paul (Damascus), was built near the spot where St. Paul escaped Damascus by being lowered in a basket over the city walls.
+The Church of St. Paul (Damascus) was built near the spot where St. Paul escaped from Damascus by being lowered in a basket over the city walls.

 Additionally, the atmosphere is lively during Easter in the old quarter of Bab Touma in Damascus.
 Street festivals are filled with families and visitors enjoying the festive spirit amidst beautifully decorated churches, bustling souks, and markets.